philippaburgess/POLB/README.md

 # Port of Long Beach: Sustainability Analysis

+For 586 - Jupyter Notebooks use the POLB_SQL folder csv data files included in this Repository

+1) Data_Join Jupyter Notebook takes the data from several sources and brings key information into 1 new data file.

 Created by Philippa Burgess

 Welcome to my project.
 This is my official submission for the Google Immersive Geospatial Challenge.